Frőhlich Kosher Pastry Shop

 Budapest’s one and only kosher pastry shop is, you guessed it, inside the city's old Jewish Quarter.
-Frőhlich set up shop in 1953, when more Jewish people lived in the neighborhood and long before it became Budapest's party center.
+Frőhlich set up shop in 1953, when more Jewish people lived in the neighborhood and long before it became the city's party center.
 They serve low-priced traditional Hungarian tortes, pastries, and strudels, including Esterházy, Dobos, and krémes.
 Frőhlich is far from the top pastry shops in Budapest, but I enjoy coming here for a throwback as little has changed inside this family-run operation over the decades.
 Although now mainly a tourist destination, a shrinking group of local regulars also appear from time to time.